MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/joincrosscluster.md

 In a cross-cluster join, the query can be executed in three possible locations, each with a specific designation for reference throughout this document:

-* *Source cluster*: The cluster to which the request is sent, otherwise known as the cluster hosting the database in context.
+* *Local cluster*: The cluster to which the request is sent, which is also known as the cluster hosting the database in context.
-* *$left cluster*: The cluster hosting the data on the left side of the join operation.
+* *Left cluster*: The cluster hosting the data on the left side of the join operation.
-* *$right cluster*: The cluster hosting the data on the right side of the join operation.
+* *Right cluster*: The cluster hosting the data on the right side of the join operation.

 > [!NOTE]
-> If the data on both the left and right sides of a join operation is hosted in the same cluster, it isn't considered a cross-cluster join, even if the data is located outside of the source cluster.
+> If the data on both the left and right sides of a join operation is hosted in the same cluster, it isn't considered a cross-cluster join, even if the data is hosted outside of the local cluster.

 ## Syntax